|Visor Consultants||Corporate Resilience, Crisis, Risk & Business Continuity Management|

 BA FBCI FIRM JP

-Peter Power has been Managing Director since 1995.
+Peter has been Managing Director of Visor Consultants since 1995.
 He and his team are world leaders on implementing all aspects of Crisis Management and Operational/Business Resilience, including Operational Risk Management and Business Continuity, with clients in various countries (e.g. UK, Europe, Australia, Canada).
-He regularly helps a wide variety of organisations to plan and deliver highly successful scenario based exercises as well as workshops, leadership courses and motivation sessions, as well as planning and auditing projects, along with Crisis Media Management training and HR support.
-He is undoubtedly one of the most requested global speakers on operational/corporate resilience who often appears on TV and radio in the UK and other countries.
+He regularly helps a wide variety of organisations to plan and deliver highly successful scenario based exercises, workshops, leadership courses and motivation sessions, as well as planning and auditing projects, along with Crisis Media Management training and HR support.
+He is undoubtedly one of the most requested global speakers on operational/corporate resilience who often appears on TV and radio.
 He is specifically quoted on the BBC web site in relation to his role at the scene of several previous major incidents in the UK and he is a co-author of the unique Crisis Management Standard (BS11200) published by the UK Government in 2014.

 He was a member of the IPPR (Resilience subgroup) UK Security Review Commission chaired by Lord P Ashdown and General C Guthrie and has also sat on numerous other working parties.
-He is a Special Advisor to a number of key organisations including the Canadian Centre for Emergency Preparedness and BC Institute London Forum.
-Peter is also listed in the UK Register of Expert Witnesses and occasionally lectures at Reading and Southampton Universities.
-He was a previous award winner for BC ‘Personality of the Year’ 2000 and ‘Lifetime Achievement’ 2006 (members of the Visor Consultants team have so far won 4 separate BC awards).
+He is a Special Advisor to a number of key organisations, such as the World Conference on Disaster Management (Canada) and is also listed as an Expert Witnesses in the UK and occasionally lectures at Reading and Southampton Universities.
+Peter was a previous award winner for BC 'Personality of the Year' 2000 and 'Lifetime Achievement' 2006 (members of the Visor Consultants team have so far, won 4 separate BC awards).

 In his previous career before establishing Visor Consultants, Peter was at the heart of many pioneering multi agency ideas for dealing with all types of catastrophes, risks and threats.
-As a Senior Police Officer at New Scotland Yard (where he was awarded several commendations for leadership etc.) he was also responsible for setting up the multi agency operational management structure at the London Kings Cross underground station fire 1987.
-He was also seconded to the Anti Terrorist Branch during the height of terrorist attacks against London.
+As a Senior Police Officer at New Scotland Yard (where he was awarded several commendations for leadership etc.) he was also responsible for setting up the multi agency operational management structure at the London Kings Cross underground station fire and was also seconded to the Anti Terrorist Branch during the height of terrorist attacks against London.
 Since then he has lectured widely on numerous aspects relating to dealing with terrorism in the 21st century.
 He was the deputy forward control coordinator at the London Libyan Peoples Bureau siege in the 1980's, as well as leading the team behind the existing police street philosophy for dealing with terrorist bombs.
-He is also the primary author / promulgator of the present UK emergency services methodology Gold, Silver & Bronze which is now used extensively across many organisations in the public and private sectors.
-It has become the most commonly applied operational command system used by the majority of businesses as well as the emergency services.
+He was also part of the creative team and chief promulgator of the present UK emergency services methodology Gold, Silver & Bronze command which is now used extensively across many organisations in numerous countries in the public and private sectors.
+It has become the most commonly applied operational command system used by the many businesses in the UK, as well as all emergency services.

-Peter is a Fellow of the Chartered Management Institute, Fellow of the Emergency Planning Society, Fellow of the Business Continuity Institute and Fellow of the institute of Risk Management.
+Peter is a Fellow of the Business Continuity Institute and a Fellow of the institute of Risk Management.
 He is also as a member of the Guild of Freemen of the City of London and a serving Magistrate (JP) in Hampshire.
-In 2009 he won the BCM ‘Best Contribution to the Profession’ (London) award.
+In 2009 he won the BCM 'Best Contribution to the Profession' (London) award.

 Above: Peter Power (middle) at the 2006 Business Continuity Awards.